hemangsk/Gravity/about.md

   </div>
 <p>  <div class="manual-content">

-<p>I am a physics graduate from Imperial College London.
+<p>Having a physics degree in my pouch, I'm currently studying Mathematics and Finance at Imperial College London.
 I originally come from Beijing, China.
 And I lived in southern France for 7 years.
 I can speak Chinese, English and French fluently, entiendo un poco español.
 I am currently trying to learn German! </p>
 <br>
 <p>My projects are mostly computational, involving either simulation or data analysis <small>(Maybe I should call myself a theoretist?)</small> I used to be a python fan but right now I favor R slightly more. <s>Matlab is okay</s>.</p>
 <br>